Nazek-Altayeb/fun-times/README.md

 - As a registered  user, i can login, so i can benefit my access priviliges.
 - As a logged in user, I can logout, so I can secure my account.
 - As a logged in user, I can edit my profile, so I can view/update my information.
-- As a logged in I can write picnics suggestions so other pupils and teachers can consider.
+- As a logged in user, I can write picnics suggestions so other pupils and teachers can consider.
-- As a logged in I can comment on others posts so i can share my opnion.
+- As a logged in user, I can comment on others posts so i can share my opnion.
-- As a logged in I can like a post to encourage the post owner to participate more.
+- As a logged in user, I can like a post to encourage the post owner to participate more.
-- As a logged in I can follow a pupil or a teacher so i can see their adventures.
+- As a logged in user, I can follow a pupil or a teacher so i can see their adventures.

 ### **Epic 2 - Customizations**